lorenzosquadrani/lorenzosquadrani.github.io/_notes/neuroscience/plasticity/BTSP.md

 ### Behavioral time scale synaptic plasticity underlies CA1 place fields (Bittner et al., 2017)

-Their closing sentence is: "Thus, BTSP may provide a more straightforward physiological basis for many types of learning than plasticity that explicitly conforms to Hebb’s postulate.
+Their closing sentence is: "Thus, BTSP may provide a more straightforward physiological basis for many types of learning than plasticity that explicitly conforms to Hebb’s postulate."

 ### References